iot-for-all/awesome-iotcentral/README.md

 - [iot-central-aad-app](https://github.com/iot-for-all/iot-central-aad-app) - authenticate and use IoT Central control and data plane APIs
 - [iotc-go](https://github.com/iot-for-all/iotc-go) - demonstrates using the IoT Central APIs in a Golang command-line tool
 - [iotc-query](https://github.com/iot-for-all/iotc-query) - ***PRIVATE*** demonstrates using the query APIs currently in private preview
-- [iotc-migrator](https://github.com/iot-for-all/iotc-migrator) - ***PRIVATE*** companion experience for moving device between IoT Central applications or to a pure PaaS solution
+- [iotc-migrator](https://github.com/iot-for-all/iotc-migrator) - companion experience for moving device between IoT Central applications or to a pure PaaS solution

 ## transformation
 - [Azure/iotc-device-bridge](https://github.com/Azure/iotc-device-bridge) - runnable as an Azure Function or Container, it transforms and sends unidirectional data using HTTP in cloud-to-cloud integrations with IoT Central